wilkster/SnipShape/Readme.md

 | Shift-Win-e  | To create a snip of the current clipboard (if it has a bitmap) |
 | Shift-Win-c  | To copy the selection to the clipboard and create a snip of it (if it has a  bitmap). |

-- lShift-lAlt mouse down (one or two step) to select an area and create a snip, optionally goes to clipboard/file
-- Alt-Win mouse down (one or two step) to select an area just to the clipboard
+### While dragging the mouse to create a snip

 - Holding shift key down forces a square capture
 - Holding space bar down will allow shifting of the entire box as you draw it
-- If using two-step (press Win-Ctr, or Win-Alt, wait for cursor then select), it is  more reasonable to have the Snapshot Screen enabled, otherwise here may be a slight delay.
-- Having two-step, dim screen and snapshot screen enabled make it work simliar to windows built in snip function (but much faster)
-- Shift-Win-T  - Select and OCR lines of text from the screen, always as a two-step
+- Holding right mouse button down will allow shifting of the entire box as you draw it

+### Hotkeys on Snip Surface

+- Hold Alt key down when drawing shape to get a 2x a thicker border or pen/text size on most shapes
+- When drawing or resizing, hold space bar to shift start location with mouse (except free hand)
+- When drawing or resizing, press up/down arrow keys to increase/decrease line thickness for shapes with edges/lines
+- When drawing free-hand shapes, Shift key will keep ling straigt until shift key is let go, this can be used to draw connected line segments, just stop at corner and quickly let go shift and press again before continuing.
+- When drawing/resizing rectangles/ellipse, Shift key will keep the width/height the same (i.e. square)
+- While in draw mode, single clicking on the snip surface (or Esc key) will change back to select mode
+- While in draw mode, holding Ctrl key and moving the mouse will move the snip.
+Release Ctrl to resume draw mode.

-### Buttonbar - F1 to toggle while snip active
+## Buttonbar - F1 to toggle while snip active

-- Provides a list of actions grouped into the following
+A toolbar will optionally appear above each active snip to provide a list of actions grouped into the following.
+You can toggle the visibility of the toolbar with the F1 key (while snip is active), or the leftmost X button.
+Left mouse button on each button will select the shape to draw next.
+Right mouse button will allow you to set options for each of the shapes via a menu.
+The buttonbar is usefull in case you cannot remember the various shape shortcut keys.

 - Arrow Shapes
 - Line/Rectangle/Ellipse Shapes/Bracket
 - Free pen shapes
 - Highlighter shapes
 - Redact/Obfuscate shapes
 - Crop tool/OCR tool
 - Text shapes (text/tag/fill/outline/arrow text)
 - Color menu

 ## Drawing on snips